int128/kauthproxy/README.md

 Forwarding from [::1]:57866 -> 8443
 ```

-Kauthproxy will open the browser and you can access the Kubernetes Dashboard.
+Kauthproxy opens the browser and you can access the Kubernetes Dashboard.

-### Access Kibana

-TODO

-## Known Issues

-- kauthproxy always skips TLS verification for a pod.
-TODO: add a flag

 ## Usage